Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Extended Hypergraphs and their Balanced Separation

 \begin{corollary} Let $H'$ be an exten\-ded subhypergraph of some hypergraph $H$ and let $\mathcal{D} = \langle T, \chi, \lambda \rangle$ be an HD in normal form of $H'$.
 Moreover, let $p, c$ be nodes in $T$ such that $p$ is the parent of $c$ and let $C_c \subseteq C_p$ for some $[\lambda(p)]$-component $C_p$ of $H'$.
 Then the following equivalence holds: $C_c$ is a $[\chi(c)]$-com\-ponent of $H'$ if and only if $C_c$ is a $[\lambda(c)]$-component of $H'$. \end{corollary}

-Corollary~\ref{cor:chi-vs-lambda} follows easily from Lemma \ref{lemma:chi-vs-lambda}: indeed, we can prove by an easy induction argument over the distance from the root node of the HD, that also for the parent node $p$, the ``downward'' $[\lambda(p)]$-component $C_p$ corresponds to a $[\chi(p)]$-component of $H'$.

 As mentioned before, in our HD construction, we ``jump into the middle'' of the HD to be constructed.
 The motivation for this deviation from a strict top-down construction is that we want to split the work of recursively constructing fragments of the HD into pieces with a guaranteed upper bound on the size.
-Formally, what we are aiming at is a node in the HD that serves as a {\em balanced separator\/}.
-This concept was already studied in \cite{DBLP:journals/ejc/AdlerGG07} and it was shown that HDs always have a balanced separator.
-In \cite{DBLP:conf/pods/FischlGLP19}, balanced separators were used to design an algorithm for GHD computation.
+Formally, we are thus aiming at a {\em balanced separator\/} of the HD.
+This concept was already studied in \cite{DBLP:journals/ejc/AdlerGG07}, and it was shown that HDs always have a balanced separator.
+In \cite{10.1145/3440015}, balanced separators were used to design an algorithm for GHD computation.
 Below, we formally define balanced separators for our notion of extended subhypergraphs and we show that in an HD, a balanced separator always exists.